adomhamza/adomhamza/README.md

 ## Hi there, Nice to meet you. 👋

-### My name is hamza and here are a few things about me.
+### My name is Hamza and here are a few things about me.

 📚  I'm a software engineer with cloud computing skills.

-🔥  I'm passionate about Game dev and UI/UX designs.
+🔥  I'm passionate about Web dev, Game dev, RPA and UI/UX designs.

-🔭  I’m currently working on an Ecommerce site in PHP.
+🔭  I’m currently working on a Blazor app with C#.

 🌱  I’m learning Figma and UI/UX Design best practices.

 💫  Participating in the #100DaysOfCode challenge on twitter.

 ⚡️  Anime addict

+🚶🏾🚶 Follow me on [Twitter](https://twitter.com/adomhamza) and [LinkedIn](https://linkedin.com/in/adomhamza)

 ***********************************************************************
 <!--